Houcine Dimassi

-Biography

-Early life
+Life and career

+Background

-Houcine Dimassi was born on 18 November 1948 in Ksar Hellal.
+Houcine Dimassi was born in Ksar Hellal on 18 November 1948.
 He received a PhD in Economics in 1983 and the agrégation in 1984.

+Dimassi was married and had four children.
+He died on 27 January 2025, at the age of 76.

 Career

-He started his career as a university professor of Economics at the University of Tunis.
+Dimassi started his career as a university professor of Economics at the University of Tunis.
 From 1988 to 1991, he served as Dean at the University of Sousse.
-He has attended conferences of the World Bank, the Food and Agriculture Organization, and the United Nations Development Programme.
+He attended conferences of the World Bank, the Food and Agriculture Organization, and the United Nations Development Programme.
 In 2001, he wrote a report for the Tunisian General Labour Union.

-Minister

 On 20 December 2011, after the deposal of President Ben Ali, he joined the Jebali Cabinet as Minister of Finance and submitted his resignation, which was accepted, on 27 July 2012.

-Personal life

-He is married and has four children.